 I started searching in my cook books for a new recipe for vegetables soup.
 There are so many recipes that is was so hard to decide which direction to go.
-Couple that stuck the most were with roasted vegetables.
+Couple of recipes that stuck the most were with roasted vegetables.
 I had most of the vegetables in my refrigerator drawer.

 At the grocery store I went and a couple of minutes later I came out with those wonderful leg quarters that would have been perfect to cook with .
 At first I wanted to use the chicken to make the broth, and then I decided against it, but, to have them roast alongside the vegetables and see what happens.
 Chicken breast will work wonderfully as well.
-Made sure all the fat is removed before cooking.
+Make sure all the fat is removed before cooking.

 The flavors coming out of the oven were just wonderful.
 Each vegetables flavor intensifies and is more bold when roasted.

 The combination was quite well received and the whole, huge bowl ( thank you Mom for my early Christmas present) was eaten with no muss, no fuss.

 Very rich and filling.
 Definitely left over for tomorrow, yummy.
 Simple, fast, easy is my motto during the week.

 - 3 carrots 3 large peeled carrots

 - 1 parsnips 1 large peeled parsnip(s)